 Our sources of funds are from insurance-related operations, financing activities and investing activities.
 Major sources of funds from operations include premiums collected (net of policy cancellations and premiums ceded), commissions and processing and service fees.
 As a holding company, Hallmark is dependent on dividend payments and management fees from its subsidiaries to meet operating expenses and debt obligations.
-As of December 31, 2021, Hallmark and its non-insurance company subsidiaries had \$8.9 million in unrestricted cash and cash equivalents.
-As of that date, our insurance subsidiaries held \$344.0 million of unrestricted cash and cash equivalents as well as \$290.1 million in debt securities with an average modified duration of 0.6 years.
-Accordingly, we do not anticipate selling long-term debt instruments to meet any short term or long term liquidity needs.
+As of December 31, 2022, Hallmark and its non-insurance company subsidiaries had a \$5.0 million deficit in unrestricted cash and cash equivalents.
+As of that date, our insurance subsidiaries held \$64.1 million of unrestricted cash and cash equivalents as well as \$426.6 million in debt securities with an average modified duration of 0.8 years.
+See Note 12, "Regulatory Capital Restrictions" for the limitations the Company is subject to in funding any short term or long term liquidity needs.

-AHIC and TBIC, domiciled in Texas, are limited in the payment of dividends to their stockholders in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders' surplus as of the prior year end.
+AHIC and TBIC, domiciled in Texas, are limited in the payment of dividends to their stockholders in any 12 month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders' surplus as of the prior year end.
 HIC and HNIC, both domiciled in Arizona, are limited in the payment of dividends to the lesser of 10% of prior year policyholders' surplus or prior year's net income, without prior written approval from the Arizona Department of Insurance.
 HSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders' surplus or prior year's statutory net income, not including realized capital gains, without prior written approval from the Oklahoma Insurance Department.
 For all our insurance companies, dividends may only be paid from unassigned surplus funds.
-During 2021, the aggregate ordinary dividend capacity of these subsidiaries is \$32.0 million, of which \$22.7 million is available to Hallmark.
+During 2023, any dividends paid to

+Hallmark will require prior regulatory approval from the state regulators.
 As a county mutual, dividends from HCM are payable to policyholders.
-During the years ended December 31, 2021 and 2020 our insurance company subsidiaries paid \$3.0 million and \$12.0 million, respectively, in dividends to Hallmark.
+During the years ended December 31, 2022 and 2021 our insurance company subsidiaries paid \$6.0 million and \$3.0 million, respectively, in dividends to Hallmark.

 The state insurance departments also regulate financial transactions between our insurance subsidiaries and their affiliated companies.
 Applicable regulations require approval of management fees, expense sharing contracts and similar transactions.
+During 2022 our insurance subsidiaries paid \$11.0 million in management fees to Hallmark and our non-insurance company subsidiaries.
 During 2021 our insurance subsidiaries paid \$15.5 million in management fees to Hallmark and our non-insurance company subsidiaries.
-During 2020 our insurance subsidiaries paid \$4.2 million in management fees to Hallmark and our non-insurance company subsidiaries.